 Note that several copies need to be made of each transaction form so that each facility involved in the transaction can retain one.
 Even with increasing computerization at the higher levels of systems, much of the data starts out on hard copy and is first sent up on paper.
 In many systems, each portion of the transaction is tracked by a separate form; however, it is much better to use a single form with multiple copies to track a single transaction.

-This strategy eliminates extra labor and reduces the chance for errors caused by copying the same information repeatedly from one form to the next.
+This strategy eliminates extra labor and reduces the chance for errors caused by copying the same information over and over from one form to the next.
 Using combined forms also allows you to track an entire transaction on a single piece of paper.

-If combined forms are used for tracking transactions, the form is a little different for pull systems than for push systems; the Requisition and Issue Voucher is used for a pull system and an Issue Voucher is used for a push system.
+Explain that if combined forms are used for tracking transactions, the form is a little different for pull systems than for push systems; the Requisition and Issue Voucher is used for a pull system and an Issue Voucher is used for a push system.

 Demonstrate how the two forms are used differently as noted below.
+Show who starts each and who gets the (carbon) copies.